-He worked on the number.
-He is the first Indian elected to the fellow of Royal Society (England).
+1887 - 1920 He is an Indian genius of number theory.
+First Indian elected to the fellow of Royal Society (England).
 1729 is the Ramanujan's Number.
 Mathematics Day is celebrated on 22nd December every year on his birth day.

-A Postal Stamp was released by the Government of India in memory of Ramanujan in 2011.
+Postal Stamp was released by the Government of India in memory of Ramanujan in 2011.
 Govt. of India Declared 2012 as Maths year.